hashemi/CompilerKit/README.md

 - Check if a grammar is backtracking-free.
 - Generate a table-driven LL(1) parser from a backtracking-free grammar, which reports whether an input was accepted or rejected.
 - Generate an DFA-backed SLR parser from a grammar, which reports whether an input was accepted or rejected.
-- Construct an LALR parser from a grammar using the DeRemer and Pennello algorithm, which reports whether an input was accepted or rejected.
+- Construct a DFA-backed LALR parser from a grammar using the DeRemer and Pennello algorithm, which reports whether an input was accepted or rejected.

 ## Example